Seascape Photography Tips – How to Improve Your Seascape Photography

 Know when to use a tripod

 It is key that you know when you need to use a tripod, and when it can become a burden.
-In great light when you are trying to capture the energy of the sea, or the crest of a wave, using a tripod can become a disadvantage, and it can be much harder to compose your shot in time.
+In great light when you are trying to capture the energy of the sea, or the crest of a wave, using a tripod can become a disadvantage.
+At times like this it can be much harder to compose your shot in time.
 If the level of light is low, or you are trying to photograph long exposures a tripod is much more essential.
 It is important for hard edges of structures or rocks to be sharp so that they can contrast against the water.

 Be safe around the sea